Vinca Minor Bowles PeriwinkleVinca minor 'Bowles's Variety'

-The areas beneath trees and larger shrubs are always shady.
-This is a simple fact of gardening, and shade always limits the range of plants we can grow.
+The areas beneath trees and larger shrubs are always shady- this is a simple fact of gardening, and shade always limits the range of plants we can grow.
 When there are shady areas in a garden, some people take the easy route and leave the ground bare, or cover it with mulch.
 But most gardeners want green in their garden, not brown, so this solution leaves most of us feeling cold, and the attraction of our gardens is reduced.
-If you could have a plant that grows well in shade, is always green and healthy looking, is covered in beautiful blue flowers in spring, and needs no work – wouldn’t you want it?
-That plant exists – it is Bowles Periwinkle.
+If you could have a plant that grows well in shade, is always green, needs no work and is covered in beautiful blue flowers in spring – wouldn’t you want it?
+That plant exists, and it is called Bowles Periwinkle.

 This plant produces thin stems that are several feet long, with pairs of glossy leaves all along them.
 Instead of growing upwards, these stems spread across the ground, making more stems, rooting and forming new plants as they go.
 Soon a solid mat of rich glossy green is covering what was once bare, brown earth.
 This dense mat keeps out weeds, although spring bulbs can still push upwards through it.
 The leaves are simple ovals, about 1 to 1.5 inches long, with a leathery texture, and a smooth, glossy, deep green surface.
 Bowles Periwinkle is more inclined to push new stems from the center of the plant, than to send out long stems into new areas, so it is not as invasive as many other varieties of this plant.